How to Use SCP Command to Securely Transfer Files

 10.10.0.2 is the server IP address.
 The

-/remote/directory is the path to the directory you want to copy the file to, if you don’t specify a remote directory, the file will be copied to the remote user home directory.
+/remote/directory is the path to the directory you want to copy the file to.
+If you don’t specify a remote directory, the file will be copied to the remote user’s home directory.

-Omitting the filename from the destination location copies the file with the orginal name.
-If you want to save the file under a different name you need to specify a new name:
+Omitting the filename from the destination location copies the file with the original name.
+If you want to save the file under a different name, you need to specify the new file name:

 scp file.txt email@example.com:/remote/directory/newfilename.txt